pma/amqp/README.md

   end

   defp consume(channel, tag, redelivered, payload) do
+    try do
       number = String.to_integer(payload)
       if number <= 10 do
         :ok = Basic.ack channel, tag
         IO.puts "Consumed a #{number}."
       else
         :ok = Basic.reject channel, tag, requeue: false IO.puts "#{number} is too big and was rejected." end
     rescue
       # Requeue unless it's a redelivered message.
       # This means we will retry consuming a message once in case of exception
       # before we give up and have it moved to the error queue
       #
       # You might also want to catch :exit signal in production code.
       # Make sure you call ack, nack or reject otherwise comsumer will stop
       # receiving messages.
       exception ->
-      :ok = Basic.reject channel, tag, requeue: not redelivered IO.puts "Error converting #{payload} to integer" end end
+        :ok = Basic.reject channel, tag, requeue: not redelivered IO.puts "Error converting #{payload} to integer"
+    end
+  end
+end
 ```